sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 #### 6.2.2 Using the Makefile

+The Makefile provides a dedicated virtual environment for running the full test suite:
 - `make setup-test-suite` — create the dedicated test venv and install test deps.
 - `make clean-test-suite` — remove the test venv and unset the local pyenv pin.
 - Pair these with `./run_tests.sh ...` to execute the suites.

 #### 6.2.3 GitHub Workflows (CI)

-- Pull Requests trigger the same core Python checks plus the test harness (mirroring `./run_tests.sh`), subject to available secrets.
+- Pull Requests trigger the same core Python checks plus the test harness (equivalent to `./run_tests.sh`), depending on available secrets.
-- Ensure repo secrets like `<CUSTX>_API_KEY` and `SERPAPI_API_KEY` are set so API-dependent tests can run; otherwise they may be skipped or fail fast.
+- Ensure repo secrets such as `<CUSTX>_API_KEY` and `SERPAPI_API_KEY` are set.
+Tests that rely on external APIs will be skipped or fail early if these secrets are missing.

 #### Summary
 | Task                            | Manual Command / Script                        | Makefile Target      |